-Don't forget add RememberMeServices implementation to vour to vour UsernamePasswordAuthenticationFilter.setRememberMeServices() property, include the RememberMeAuthenticationProvider in vour AuthenticationManager.setProviders() list. and add RememberMeAuthenticationFilter into your FilterChainProxy (typically immediately after your UsernamePasswordAuthenticationFilter).
+Don't forget add RememberMeServices implementation your your UsernamePasswordAuthenticationFilter.setRememberMeServices() property, include RememberMeAuthenticationProvider in your AuthenticationManager.setProviders() list. and add RememberMeAuthenticationFilter into your FilterChainProxy (typically immediately after your UsernamePasswordAuthenticationFilter).

 PersistentTokenBasedRememberMeServices

 This class can be used in the same way as TokenBasedRememberMeServices, but it additionally needs to be configured with a PersistentTokenRepository to store the tokens.
 There are two standard implementations.